Hurricane Harvey prompts widespread evacuations in Texas

 "It’s hard to imagine just how horrific and destructive this amount of water will be, but it goes without saying that anyone who has decided to stay in a low-lying area is risking their lives and those lives of first responders," MSNBC meteorologist Bill Karins said Friday.

 State transportation officials were considering turning all evacuation routes from coastal areas into one-way roads headed inland, but had not done so as of Friday afternoon.
-Traffic appeared to be flowing smoothly as of Friday morning.
+Traffic appeared to be flowing smoothly as of Friday.

 But officials asked drivers to only travel if necessary.